 RESULTS

 The maximum numbers of species were recorded from the order Cypriniformes (31.11%), followed by Siluriformes (22.22%), Anabantiformes (17.78%), and Gobiiformes (6.67%).
 The orders namely Perciformes, Cichliformes and Anguilliformes represent 2 species each (4.44%) followed by four orders namely Mugiliformes, Osteoglossiformes, Characiformes and Synbranchiformes with one species each (2.22%).
-Among the 19 families, maximum of six (31.58%) families belongs order Siluriformes, followed by Anabantiformes (3) (15.79%), Perciformes (2) (10.53%) and remain eight orders holds equally one family each (5.26%).
-Family Cyprinidae with 15 (33%) species is the most abundant group among 19 families recorded followed by Channidae 5 (11%) and Bagridae 4 (9%) (Figure 2).
+Among the 19 families, maximum of six (31.58%) families belong to order Siluriformes, followed by Anabantiformes (3) (15.79%), Perciformes (2) (10.53%) and the remaining eight orders holds one family each (5.26%).
+Family Cyprinidae with 15 (33%) species is the most abundant group among the 19 families recorded followed by Channidae 5 (11%) and Bagridae 4 (9%) (Figure 2).

 A comprehensive check list of the species of fish recorded, the common names, species occurrence at collection sites, IUCN status, risk to humans and their type of usage are presented in Table 1.
-The results of the current study yielded a total of 45 species belonging to 11 orders, 19 families and 30 genera from five sampling stations of lake Kolleru viz.
+The results of the current study yielded a total of 45 species belonging to 11 orders, 19 families and 30 genera from five sampling stations of Lake Kolleru viz.
 Gundugolanu, Adavikolanu, Gudivakalanka, Kaikaluru and Akividu.
-Conservation status by IUCN of the 45 fish species was presented, out of 45 fish species reported in the present study, 4 (8.88%) species as Vulnerable, 3 (6.66%) species as Near threatened, 36 (79.88%) species as lower risk, one species (2.22%) listed as Near extension, and one species comes under data deficient (1.66%) (Table 1).
+Conservation status by IUCN of the 45 fish species was presented, out of 45 fish species reported in the present study, 4 (8.88%) species as Vulnerable, 3 (6.66%) species as Near threatened, 36 (79.88%) species as Lower risk, one species (2.22%) listed as Near extension, and one species comes under Data deficient (1.66%) (Table 1).

 The frequency of occurrence for each species during pre-monsoon, monsoon, winter and post-monsoon months along with their individual abundance (%) was presented in Table 2.
 The maximum frequency of occurrence was recorded during Monsoon season (June-September, 41.84%) and the minimum frequency of occurrence was recorded in Pre-monsoon season (April-June, 2.30%).